lesliegaga/Agent_Foundation_Models/README.md

 ### Code Agent Evaluation
 1. All math and code related evaluation datasets are stored in the `./AFM/data/code_agent/code_math_benchmarks` folder.
-2. Please fill in the downloaded code agent model AFM-CodeAgent-32B-rl and validation datasets in `./AFM/evaluation/code_agent/eval_code_agent.sh`, then run:
+2. Please fill in the downloaded code agent model AFM-CodeAgent-32B-rl and validation datasets in `./AFM/evaluation/code_agent/eval_code_agent.sh`
+3. Make sure you have build nsjail code sandbox and fill in the corresponding config.
+Then run

 ```bash
 bash ./AFM/evaluation/code_agent/eval_code_agent.sh